microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Get-MgTeamworkDeletedTeamChannelFileFolderContent.md

 # Get-MgTeamworkDeletedTeamChannelFileFolderContent

 ## SYNOPSIS
-Get content for the navigation property filesFolder from teamwork
+The content stream, if the item represents a file.

 ## SYNTAX